microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 draft: false
 ---

-A Fluid handle is any JavaScript object that implements the [IFluidHandle](/apis/core-interfaces/ifluidhandle) interface.
-The primary use case for handles in the Fluid Framework is for storing collaborative objects (Ex.
-Fluid objects or Distributed Data Structures (DDSes)) into other DDSes.
+The primary use case for handles in the Fluid Framework is for storing [DataObject](/apis/aqueduct/dataobject/) or Distributed Data Structures (DDSes) into other DDSes.
+This doc covers how to consume and use Fluid handles.

 A basic example is if we have a SharedMap `myMap` and want to store a SharedString `myText` as a value.
 The SharedString instance lives within the Fluid Runtime and we don't want to store the object itself.
 What we want is to be able to get